kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 on a weekly or biweekly basis.
 More information about the editing flow can be found in a separate document detailing the [editing process and tooling](editing-flow.md).

+The general style guide for release notes includes checking for:
+- Past tense: Release notes should be written in the past tense since the changes have already been implemented.
+- Technical jargon: While the notes are generally user-friendly, some technical terms like "VAC" or "scheduling hints" could be explained briefly with backticks or double quotes for users unfamiliar with them.
+- Additional context: In some cases, providing more context about the problem these changes address or the specific situations where they're relevant could be helpful for understanding their significance.
+You can find additional context referenced in the PR in k8s/k8s repo to check what the PR does for end users.

+Additional style guidelines can be found in the [Documentation Style Guide](https://kubernetes.io/docs/contribute/style/style-guide/).

 ### Attend Release Meetings and follow #sig-release

 The Release Notes Lead and Shadows attend burn down meetings, SIG Release meetings and follow the [#sig-release](https://kubernetes.slack.com/messages/C2C40FMNF) Slack channel for relevant information throughout the release cycle.